 This form is to be filled out by the Chief Adjudicator after consultation with the assistant adjudicators and is used for giving feedback and announcing the debate result.
-This form should be kept confidential and returned to Concern along with the marking sheets.
+This form should be kept confidential and returned to the Concern Debates team at debates@concern.net (ROI) and debates@concern.net (NI). along with the marking sheets.